The S&M Love Story That Inspired Wonder Woman Is Getting Its Own Movie

 "A woman must not be told how to use her freedom," says Olive in one scene.
 "She must find out for herself."

 Cheers to that.
-Check out the trailer for the film, which hits cinemas October 27, 2017, below.
+Check out the trailer for the film, which hits theaters October 27, 2017, below.

 Advertisement